Group Size: Maximum 20 passengers

 Optional Activity: Local brewery tour, Karatu Iraqw market, local coffee plantation tour.

-You rise early and will be collected from your camp and transferred to the Ngorongoro Crater.
-You will spend the bulk of your day exploring the Crater floor in search of the animals which roam the plains.
-You will arrive back in Karatu in the afternoon.
+You rise early and will be collected from your camp and transferred to the Ngorongoro Crater in 4×4 safari type vehicles. you will spend the bulk of your day exploring the crater floor in search of the animals which roam the plains.
+In the afternoon, you will arrive at your overnight camp in the Seronera region, located in the heart of the Serengeti National Park.
+The camp is surrounded by spectacular views and abundant wildlife and this evening, while sipping on a cold beverage, you will enjoy the sights and sounds of nature passing right in front of your meru style tent.
 (BLD)

 Day 38 - Karatu